Cloudy Water Cloudy Water — Can I Swim in Cloudy Pool Water? Safety Risks Explained

 The SLAM Method for Serious Cloudiness

-If your water is significantly cloudy or showing early signs of algae, use the SLAM (Shock Level And Maintain) method:
+If your water is significantly cloudy or showing early signs of algae, use the SLAMShock Level And Maintain — raise free chlorine to a target based on your CYA and hold it there until the algae is gone.
+It's a process, not a one-time dose. the SLAM walkthrough → (Shock Level And Maintain) method:

-1. Calculate your shock level: Use the FC/CYA chart to determine target FC level (typically 10-20 ppm depending on CYA)
+1. Calculate your shock level: Use the all-in-one pool calculator to determine target FC level (typically 40% of CYA)

 2. Add liquid chlorine: Use liquid pool chlorine (typically 10-12.5% sodium hypochlorite), not granular shock.
-Add 1 gallon per 10,000 gallons to raise FC by about 5.4 ppm
+Add enough to reach shock level for your CYA — our all-in-one pool calculator estimates the amount

 3. Run your filter continuously until water clears